 1. NETGEAR Nighthawk Cable Modem CM1200

 If you want a modem for gaming that you can trust to work regardless of your internet provider, the Netgear Nighthawk is up to the task.
 We've already praised the Netgear Nighthawk router in our guide to the best gaming routers of 2020, but their companion modem is an equally impressive piece of equipment.
-The design is aesthetically slick without the flamboyance so prevalent in gadgets targeted towards gamers, and its sleek and lightweight design means it's not going to crowd your gaming desk.
+The design is aesthetically slick without so much of the flamboyance so prevalent in gadgets targeted towards gamers, and its sleek and lightweight design means it isn't going to crowd your gaming desk.

-This gaming modem also makes use of link aggregation that combines two 1G ports into a single 2G port, so your preferred computer or gaming console will be ensured to get the fastest internet quality available in your home.
+This gaming modem also makes use of link aggregation that combines two 1G ports into a single 2G port, so your preferred computer or gaming console will be sure to get the fastest internet speeds available in your home.

 2. Asus DOCSIS 3.0 Modem Router Combo

-If you don't want both a modem and router crowding up space in your home, the best solution just may come in the form of this Asus modem for gaming.
-It packs both a router and a modem into a single package - a decision that helps ease the fact that it costs around $200.
-The four Wi-Fi transmits significantly increase both the transmission range and sensitivity for quality performance whether your gaming system is wired up directly or synced up to Wi-Fi.
+If you don't want both a modem and router crowding up space in your home, the best solution may just come in the form of this Asus modem for gaming.
+It packs both a router and a modem into a single unit - a decision that helps to cushion the fact that it costs around $200.
+The four Wi-Fi transmitters significantly increase both the transmission range and sensitivity to ensure quality performance whether your gaming system is wired up directly or synced up to Wi-Fi.

-This is an especially great choice for gamers with more than one system due to the presence of MU-MIMO technology.
-It also comes completely configured so you can just plug it in and trust the Wi-Fi network to work superbly.
+This is a particularly great choice for gamers with more than one system due to the presence of MU-MIMO technology.
+It also comes completely configured so you can just plug it in and trust the Wi-Fi network to work its magic.

 3. MOTOROLA MB7220 Cable Modem

-The Motorola MB7220 has been certified by all of the major internet providers, so you can trust it to work regardless of who you pay your bill to, and it features a compact and attractive design that will blend into the environment while still providing you with the power and performance you deserve.
+The Motorola MB7220 has been certified by all major internet providers, so you can trust it to work regardless of who you pay your bill to.
+It also features a compact and attractive design that will blend into the environment while still providing you with the power and performance you deserve.
 And for those with less technical knowledge, this modem can be set up and ready to go in a matter of just a few minutes.

 Then there's the full-band capture digital tuner that makes sure you get reliable speeds in any circumstance.
-But the best aspect of this modem for gaming may be the price.
-You can pick up this model for a retail price of less than $50.
+But the best feature of this gaming modem may be the price, ready for you to pick up at a retail price of less than $50.

 4. ARRIS SURFboard SB6190 Docsis 3.0 Cable Modem

-If you want blindingly fast internet and have a good router on hand, the Arris SURFboard is one of the best choices available to you.
-While it only offers one ethernet port, this modem for gaming can deliver a one gigabit connection that can provide you with a download speed of up to 1.4 Gbps and upload speed of 262 Mbps.
+If you want blindingly fast internet speeds and have a good router on hand, the Arris SURFboard is one of the best choices available to you.
+While it only offers one ethernet port, this modem for gaming can deliver a one-gigabit connection that can provide you with a download speed of up to 1.4 Gbps and an upload speed of 262 Mbps.

 5. NETGEAR Cable Modem CM1000

-The Netgear CM1000 is compatible with most major providers and has been certified by Cox and Comcast Xfinity to ensure that it meets the standards of all of their plans.
-This modem for gaming is best used for internet plans of up to one gigabit, and unlike many high speed modems, making it ideal for everything from watching 4K videos to engaging in high intensity gaming sessions online.
+The Netgear CM1000 is compatible with most major providers and has been certified by both Cox and Comcast Xfinity to ensure that it meets the standards of all of their plans.
+This modem for gaming is best used for internet plans of up to one gigabit, and unlike many high-speed modems, making it ideal for everything from watching 4K videos to engaging in high-intensity online gaming sessions.

 6. MOTOROLA MB8600 DOCSIS 3.1 Cable Modem

 The transfer speeds on the Motorola MB8600 are truly phenomenal.
-This modem for gaming can achieve a maximum speed of 6 Gbps.
-That's some of the fastest we've ever seen (and significantly more than all but the most avid gamers should ever need).
-This isn't a budget modem for gaming by any stretch of the imagination, but its features are very strong.
+This gaming modem can achieve a maximum speed of 6 Gbps, one of the fastest we've ever seen (and significantly faster than all but the most avid gamers should ever need).
+This isn't a budget modem by any stretch of the imagination, but its features are very impressive.

 7. ARRIS SURFboard SB8200 DOCSIS 3.1 Cable Modem

 In terms of both aesthetics and internal design, the SURFboard SB8200 is functionally the same as the aforementioned SurfBOARD we reviewed with but one noticeable difference.
-It includes a second ethernet port.
-What that means is that you can keep your gaming PC or favorite console wired directly to this modem for the best speeds around and still have space to maintain a reasonably fast Wi-Fi network for all of your other devices.
+It includes a second ethernet port, which means is that you can keep your gaming PC or favorite console wired directly to the modem for the best speeds around and still have space to maintain a reasonably fast Wi-Fi network for all of your other devices.